CAMPUS REGULATIONS XV - XXI

 - Participated in a discrimination, harassment or retaliation investigation/proceeding.

-An informal complaint may be initiated by contacting the discrimination complaint officer (director of Equity and Diversity).
+An informal complaint may be initiated by contacting the discrimination complaint officer in the Office of Equity & Diversity.
 If the proposed remedy is unsatisfactory to the complainant, or if the complaint is not resolved in the informal process, the complaint can proceed to the formal level.
-All informal complaints reported to other university employees must be referred to the director of Equity and Diversity.
+All informal complaints reported to other university employees must be referred to the director of Equity & Diversity.
+The informal complaint process is not appropriate for allegations of sexual violence.

 Associated Students human resources manager, USU-232, (562) 985-8875, www.csulb.edu/asi